We are a registered charity founded in 1980 to support kidney patients of Guy’s and St Thomas’ hospitals, their families

 The committee is made up of patients, carers, and kidney staff.
 The Chair is Sue Lyon and the Vice Chair is John Connor.
 The Trustees also include George Brown, Teresa Durkin, Sonia Moorhouse and John Ogilvie.
 The Treasurer is Janice Stephens.
-Other members are, John Addison, Adisa Akintola, Margaret Clare, John Connor, Omolara Fasegha, Charles Jaja, Nicos Kessaris, Nick Palmer, Juliet Purchas-Tegan, Pernille Rasmussen, Chris Reid, and Ros Tibbles.
+Other members are, John Addison, Adisa Akintola, Margaret Clare, John Connor, Yvonne Dixon, Omolara Fasegha, Charles Jaja, Nicos Kessaris, Nick Palmer, Juliet Purchas-Tegan, Manish Sinha and Ros Tibbles.
 The committee meets four times a year.

-Our next Annual General Meeting will be held on 1st December 2018 at 10am in The Roben’s Suite, 29th Floor, Tower Wing, Guy’s Hospital, all kidney patients, families, carers and kidney staff are welcome to attend.
+Our next Annual General Meeting will be held on 28th November 2020 in Burfoot Court Room, Guy’s Hospital.
+All kidney patients, families, carers and kidney staff are welcome to attend.